richpl/PyBasic/README.md

 * *oregon.bas* - A port (of a port by the looks of it) of The Oregon Trail.
 This is a text based adventure game, originally developed by Don Rawitsch, Bill Heinemann, and Paul Dillenberger in 1971.
 This could still be a bit buggy, the listing I found wasn't the greatest.

+* *life.bas* - An implementation of Conway's Game of Life.
+This version is a port of the BASIC program which appeared in 'BASIC Computer Games' in 1978.

 ## Informal grammar definition

 **ABS**(*numerical-expression*) - Calculates the absolute value of the result of *numerical-expression*